dahyeshon/Final-Report/README.md

  ## 2.4 Messaging apps

-   > Kakao talk launched its payment system, called as Kakao pay using blockchain technology to certificate user's identification (article from https://en.yna.co.kr/view/AEN20180308008300320)
+   > Kakao talk launched its payment system, called as Kakao pay using blockchain technology to certificate user's identification. (article from https://en.yna.co.kr/view/AEN20180308008300320)

-   > Telegram, which is encryted messaging app, is also developing its own blockchain based platform which is called the TON(Telegram Open Network) to allow its users into payment, storage, and censorship proof
+   > Telegram, which is encryted messaging app, is also developing its own blockchain based platform which is called the TON(Telegram Open Network) to allow its users into payment, storage, and censorship proof.

    > Line, Japan's popular messanger, is planning to extend its service into cryptocurrency trading